What is Botnet attack and how to avoid it

 Can you imagine the damage one talented cybercriminal can do?
 Now, think about what they can achieve with an army of infected computers at hand.
 In fact, these virtual robot armies are real, and they’re called botnets.

 In this article, I’ll show you what a botnet is and how to remove the botnet virus from your Mac.
 Let’s go!

 What is a botnet virus?

-A botnet (“robot” + “network”) is not a virus itself, but a network of infected computers controlled by an attacker, or botmaster, remotely.
+A botnet (“robot” + “network”) is not a virus itself but a network of infected computers controlled by an attacker, or botmaster, remotely.
 Also known as bots or zombies, these computers are connected to one criminal system.
-The biggest problem is that the users are not always aware their devices are compromised.
+The biggest problem is that the users are not always aware that their devices are compromised.

 - Deliver a DDoS attack on a large-scale

 - Create fake web traffic to drive revenue